Applications

 Self-host Hindsight with Pigsty and store long-term memory in external PostgreSQL.

-Self-host Teable with Pigsty, external PostgreSQL, and MinIO.
+Self-host Teable with Pigsty, external PostgreSQL, and Silo.

 Deploy Gitea with Pigsty’s Compose template and connect it to external PostgreSQL.